 BW LPG has applied a consistent life-cycle maintenance philosophy, ensuring a high standard of maintenance throughout a vessel's lifetime.

 BW LPG is the world's leading owner and operator of LPG vessels.
-BW LPG currently owns and operates 50 Very Large Gas Carriers (VLGC) and Large Gas Carriers (LGC) including two VLGC newbuildings with a total carrying capacity of 4 million cbm.
+BW LPG currently owns and operates 49 Very Large Gas Carriers (VLGCs) and Large Gas Carriers (LGCs) including two VLGCs newbuildings with a total carrying capacity of 4 million cbm.
 With four decades of operating experience in LPG shipping and experienced seafarers and staff, BW LPG offers a flexible and reliable service to customers.
 With a global presence in nine countries, BW LPG operates out of Singapore and is incorporated in Bermuda.

 Our vessels operate on spot voyages, Contracts of Affreightment (CoAs) and short- to medium-term time charter, which are managed by BW LPG’s in-house technical team, keeping our ship management activities to the highest industry standards.
 The Group’s LPG customers include BP p.l.c, Chevron, ExxonMobil, Shell, Statoil, Trafigura, Vitol, Petroleo Brasileiro, Indian oil Corporation, BHP, E1, Astomos, Eneos Globe, Glencore International, Sonatrach Petroleum Corporation, and Petredec Services (Asia).